 I stopped under the bridge for a few minutes and looked around.
 There were a few people, who like me were wondering if they too should brave their way through or stay here until it subsided.
 I knew there was no way I could cross the street in such a heavy downpour.
 It was too open and this was China.
 The rules of the road are rarely followed on a normal day so I was more than certain that it would be extremely dangerous to attempt crossing now.
 I had to use the bridge.
 The only problem was that it was pretty high up and with an umbrella in my hand; it was certainly increasing my chances of being struck by lightning.

 I folded up my umbrella and decided that I could stick the rain pelting down on me as opposed to any form of pain that might come from being struck by lightning.
 I hesitated only for a second before leaving behind the others under the bridge.
 I climbed the stairs and ran.
 I ran as fast as I could.
 This was crazy!
 I could barely see anything with the rain hitting my face but I wasn’t about to stand around seeking shelter under a bridge by myself.
 I needed to get to my apartment.
 I ran.
 I looked up for only a second to see the lightning strike down another conductor on a building opposite me before hearing the thunder roll loudly.
 I ran faster, across the bridge and down the stairs on the other side.
 I had made it across the bridge but I didn’t stop running.
 I ran and ran, not looking back until I was safely in the elevator within my apartment block.

 I had made it.
-I had survived a monsoon in China.
+I had survived my first monsoon in China.